Allen Lee Davis: Controversy

 Davis's execution gained nationwide media attention after he bled profusely from the nose while being electrocuted.
 Also during his time in the electric chair, Davis suffered burns to his head, leg, and groin area.

-A subsequent investigation concluded that Davis had begun bleeding before the first jolt of electricity was applied.
+A subsequent investigation concluded that Davis had begun bleeding before any electricity was applied.
 He had been taking blood thinning medication for an unrelated health problem.
-It was concluded that the electric chair had functioned as designed and the Florida Supreme Court upheld electrocution as a means of capital punishment.
+It was concluded that the electric chair had functioned as designed, and the Florida Supreme Court upheld electrocution as a means of capital punishment.
 However, a dissenting justice published photos of the aftermath of the incident in an attempt to argue that the practice of capital punishment by electrocution was outdated, and that any future executions should be carried out through lethal injection.